 One of the most common pets, dogs can also be one of the riskiest.
 According to the Centers for Disease Control and Prevention, 4.5 million people suffer dog bites each year, with about 900,000 requiring medical treatment.

 The good news: most homeowners insurance policies cover dog bites and other incidents.
 And your liability insurance should help you avoid being on the hook for others' injury bills.
 But when your insurer examines your home for perils, discovering Fido and the possible risk he brings could lead to a higher premium.

 Does breed matter?

-Yes, breed is a key factor when it comes to home insurance dog restrictions.
+Yes, breed is a key factor when it comes to restricting homeowners insurance for dogs.
 Many insurers won't cover muscular canines that can inflict severe harm from a single bite, like Dobermans or even chow chows.
 When it comes to predicting which dogs are most likely to attack, though, many of our breed preconceptions aren't necessarily true.

 For instance, a study from the Applied Animal Behaviour Science journal says that large dogs, often pigeonholed as the dangerous breeds, aren't any more likely to bite than small ones.
 Siberian Huskies and Greyhounds, to name a couple, scored as very calm dogs, and even pit bulls and Rottweilers registered average or below-average aggression.
 The tiny Dachshund, meanwhile, ranked as the journal's most-aggressive breed, with Chihuahuas coming in second.